matt77hias/Blog/_posts/2020-08-25-mage-asserts.md

 	while(false)
 ```

-Which can be used for `constexpr` enum-to-enum conversion functions:
+Which can be used in `constexpr` enum-to-enum conversion functions:

 ```c++
 [[nodiscard]]